arqex/react-datetime/README.md

 react-datetime
 ===============================

-This project is a port of https://github.com/Eonasdan/bootstrap-datetimepicker for React.js
+A date and time picker in the same React.js component.
+It can be used as a datepicker, timepicker or both at the same time.

+This project started as a fork of https://github.com/quri/react-bootstrap-datetimepicker but the code and the API has changed a lot.

 Usage
 ===============================